Business bank account: useful, not mandatory

-The Dutch Tax and Customs Administration (Belastingdienst) needs to see your financial records.
-It does not matter whether you use a business account or a private account.
+The Tax and Customs Administration (Belastingdienst) needs to see your financial records.
+It does not matter if you use a business account or a private account.
 As long as it is clear how money flows in and out of your business.
 Where does the money come from?
 Where does the money go?
 And which transfers are for business and private use?
-An option is to open a second private current account for your business finances.
-This makes it easier to separate business and private income and expenses.
+A business account gives a clear overview.
+Another option is to open a second private current account for your business finances.
+This makes it easier to separate business and private income and expenses (in Dutch).

-With a business account you keep your private money and expenses and the money of your company separate.
-Opening a business account is often a bit more expensive, but you have more options and a choice of packages than with a private account.
+With a business account you keep your private money and expenses and that of your company separate.
 The benefits include:

-- clear bookkeeping for you, your accountant and the tax administration
+- a clear financial overview for you, your accountant, and the Tax Administration

 - a professional image for your company: the customer sees the company name when making the transfer and on the statement

 Before you open a business account, the bank will ask you to provide details.
-These differs per bank and per legal structure.
-So, always check with the bank which information is required.
-Sometimes you can open an account online.
+These differ per bank and per legal structure (in Dutch).
+Always check with the bank which information is needed.
+Usually, you can open an account online.
 Then you do not have to visit your bank.
-Most banks ask for these documents as standard:
+Most banks ask for these documents as a standard:

 - Valid proof of identity.
 The bank also wants this if you open an account online.
 Never just hand over your proof of identity, make a safe copy.